mdekermadec/ezdb/README.md

 -------

  - SQL is not a bad language and should not be avoid at all cost.
- - Developpers are lazy and write too simple query is anoying.
+ - Developpers are lazy and write simple query is anoying.

 Requirement :
 -------